patriciafiona/Comprehensive-Programming-Final-Projects/README.md

    <p align="center"><i><b>Figure 9</b> Install PyGame Library in Environment</i></p>

- 5. You can check your list of libraries by runing this code:
+ 5. You can check your list of libraries by running this code:

   ```diff
  pip list